Testimonials

 Professor, Division of Ophthalmology and Visual Science, Graduate School of Medical and Dental Sciences, Niigata University

 Every year, two major comprehensive conferences are held in the field of ophthalmology: the Japanese Ophthalmological Society (JOS) Annual Meeting in the spring, and the Japanese Society of Clinical Ophthalmology Annual Meeting in the fall.
-Since incorporating online participation, both events have grown into large-scale medical conferences with over 10,000 registered attendees.
-This year, we were in charge of the JOS2025 together with Congrès Inc.
+Since these meetings started to be held in the hybrid format, combining on-site and online participation, the number of registered participants has exceeded 10,000, making them truly large-scale academic events.

-Finally, I would like to extend my heartfelt gratitude to everyone who participated in this meeting and to all those who supported us, including the venue staff.
+Finally, I would like to extend my heartfelt gratitude to everyone who participated in this academic meeting and to all those who supported us, including the venue staff.

 The 37th Annual Meeting of the Japanese Society for Radiation Oncology